 choosing a college

-We often make assumptions about college costs based on whether schools are public or private and in-state or out-of-state.
-But these assumptions are often wrong and can cost you thousands of dollars and kill your child’s dreams.
-Here’s how costs really work at U.S. colleges.
+We often make assumptions about college costs, and these are often based on whether schools are public or private, or they’re in-state or out-of-state.
+But these assumptions are often wrong, and they can cost you thousands of dollars and kill your child’s dreams.
+Here’s how costs really work at U.S. colleges, and here’s what you need to know so you don’t end up being a dream-killer.